Cortrah/crucible-client/README.md

 - [X] stop actions when player is out
 - [X] announce a winner at the end
 - [X] have players bleed out when out of cards
-- [ ] animate health, mana and deck counters
-- [ ] tooltips for text details of health mana and deck counters
-- [ ] have mistles dissapear or become damage after detonating
-- [ ] create a little explosion
-- [ ] larger mistles for larger values (grow as they come?)
 - [ ] phoenix backend
     - [ ] spec messages
     - [ ] fix id/s and structures